Neotys-Labs/Dynatrace/README.md

 ## Overview

-This Advanced Action allows you to integrate [NeoLoad](https://www.neotys.com/neoload/overview) with [Dynatrace](https://www.dynatrace.com/) in order to correlate data from one tool to another.
+These Advanced Actions allows you to integrate [NeoLoad](https://www.neotys.com/neoload/overview) with [Dynatrace](https://www.dynatrace.com/) in order to correlate data from one tool to another.

 This bundle provides inbound and an outbound integration:
 * **DynatraceEvents:**